-15 types of Pony Club mother you'll recognise - Horse & Hound
+15 types of Pony Club parent you’re sure to recognise - Horse & Hound

 The ‘mumsy’ mum is everyone’s best friend.
 She is very sweet and friendly and always has time to ask how you are.
 She’s the one that brings the delicious chocolate brownies to rallies and packs extra snacks for you to take on the lorry.

-7. The strict mum
+7. The strict one

-We’re all secretly a bit scared of the strict mum.
-This is the mum that doesn’t let her daughter stay after the disco on the last night of camp and wouldn’t dream of letting her participate in any pony swaps.
+We’re all secretly a bit scared of the strict mum (or dad).
+This is the parent that doesn’t let her daughter stay after the disco on the last night of camp and wouldn’t dream of letting her participate in any pony swaps.

 8. The over achiever

-This mum is good at everything.
-She was a top event rider when she was younger and you keep your fingers crossed that she’ll offer you a lesson.
-Her children seem to be equally as talented, taking home every red rosette and studying for their B tests in their spare time.
+This parent is good at everything.
+They were a top event rider when they was younger and you keep your fingers crossed that he or she will offer you a lesson.
+Their children seem to be equally as talented, taking home every red rosette and studying for their B tests in their spare time.

-9. The non-horsey mum
+9. The non-horsey parent

-This endearing mum can’t tell one end of a horse from the other.
-She finds horses a bit intimidating, but supports her child none-the-less.
-On the odd occasion you overhear her wondering how she was the one to end up mucking out three stables and driving a 3.5 tonne horsebox…
+This endearing mum or dad can’t tell one end of a horse from the other.
+They find horses a bit intimidating, but support their child none-the-less.
+On the odd occasion you overhear them wondering how they were the one to end up mucking out three stables and driving a horsebox or towing a trailer…

-This is the mum who films her child’s every round and always has a camera in hand.
-She even films other children’s rounds ‘just in case’.
-However, when you come to admire her photography you often find only a tail caught in the corner of the frame or a gripping video of the grass…
+This is the parent who films their child’s every round and always has a camera in hand.
+They even film other children’s rounds ‘just in case’.
+However, when you come to admire their photography you often find only a tail caught in the corner of the frame or a gripping video of the grass…

 11. The one who washes the dishes

-This mum is a little quieter than the others and avoids any drama.
-She wants to help out at Pony Club camp, but finds her forte lies in breakfast, lunch and dinner duty.
-She usually befriends the non-horsey mum.
+This parent is a little quieter than the others and avoids any drama.
+They want to help out at Pony Club camp, but finds their forte lies in breakfast, lunch and dinner duty.
+They usually befriends the non-horsey parent.

-This is the cant watch hands-over-eyes mum who is anxiously biting her nails from the sidelines whilst pretending to watch her daughter’s cross-country.
-Her child loyally wears a body protector, hat and gloves at all times and quickly dismounts if the pony misbehaves.
+This is the can’t watch hands-over-eyes parent who is anxiously biting their nails from the sidelines while pretending to watch their offspring’s cross-country round.
+The child loyally wears a body protector, hat and gloves at all times and quickly dismounts if the pony misbehaves.

-It doesn’t matter if her child is competing in the unaffiliated 2’6’’ class on a 14hh pony, this mother will be shouting from the sidelines at any competition.
-If her child’s pony refuses a fence she will storm in, get on and complete the course herself.
-She can be found next to the pushy parent and is quick to give you riding advice.
+It doesn’t matter if their child is competing in the unaffiliated 2’6’’ class on a 14hh pony, this parent will be shouting from the sidelines at any competition.
+If the child’s pony refuses a fence they will storm in, get on and complete the course themselves.
+Most often found next to the pushy parent and is quick to offer anyone nearby riding advice.

-14. The lost looking dad
+14. The lost looking parent

-Sorry dads.
+Often, but not exclusively applied to Dads.
 We’ve all seen at least one lost looking dad wandering around the cross-country course in search of a particular fence, or watching the wrong child’s jumping round.
 Thanks for tagging along though.
+We do appreciate your support.

 Continued below…